 Why choose to study at the University of New England?
 The University of New England prepares its students to thrive in a rapidly-changing world and, in so doing, to improve the health of people, communities, and the planet.
 The university also provides teaching and learning that conjoins problem-based and hands-on learning, liberal education, and professional training to immerse students in an educational experience of a lifetime.

-Application Deadline: The application for this application closes on 30th September, 2022.
+Application Deadline: The application for this scholarship closes on 30th September 2022.

 - University or Organization: University of New England

 - Department: The School of Humanities, Arts and Social Sciences

 - Award: $30,000

 - Number of Awards: NA

 - Access Mode: Online